fenyx-it-academy/Class5-Python-Module-Week12/README.md

 # Class5-Python-Module-Week12

-## We expect you to receive these certificates.
+## We expect you to receive these certificate.

 - https://university.mongodb.com/courses/M001/about